knpuniversity/symfony2-rest/knpu/episode5/battle-resource.md

 trouble already to add a download for the code, so you might as well get it.
 Plus, there are some kitten gifs in the archive.. ok, not really.
 Once you've unzipped the code, move into the `start/` directory, you'll have the exact code I already have here.

-Open the README for the setup instructions.
+There's also a README file that has a few other setup instructions you'll need.

 And if you've been coding along with previous courses, you're my favorite.
 But... download the new code: I made a few small changes to the project.